-Autism Spectrum Disorders (ASDs) affect 1 in 150 children.
-These are developmental disorders that hinder a child's ability to socially interact, communicate, and play.
-Research tells us that early identification, parent training, and intensive educational intervention can greatly improve children's lives, giving them the greatest chance of achieving their full potential.
+Autism Spectrum Disorder (ASD) affects 1 in 88 children.
+ASD can hinder a child's ability to socially interact, communicate, and play.
+Research tells us that early identification, parent training, and intensive intervention can greatly improve children's lives, giving them the greatest chance of achieving their full potential.
 If a parent or loved one is concerned that a child may be displaying signs of autism, a comprehensive autism evaluation is recommended.

 When to seek treatment?